- November 25, 2024

 About

-Lost But Found is a single player casual simulation game with a business theme.
+Lost But Found is a single player casual simulation game with economy and business themes.
 It was developed by Rogue Duck Interactive and was released on November 25, 2024.
 It received mostly positive reviews from players.

 “The core gameplay loop of organizing and returning items is simple yet engaging, and the added mechanics—like upgrading your office and managing customer interactions—keep things interesting.”